soft-skills-engineering/website/incident-process.md

 ---
-layout: page
+layout: subpage
 title: Soft Skills Engineering Slack Team Incident Process
 permalink: /incident-process
 ---

 # Things Sometimes Go Sideways

 In any group of humans, things will sometimes go sideways.
 Whether it's simple unintentional miscommunication or more extreme unacceptable behavior, we need to have an agreed upon protocol to resolve these situations ourselves or to escalate in the case that one-to-one resolutions are unachievable.

 This is the process for incident resolution at Soft Skills Engineering Slack and process is [documented culture](http://randsinrepose.com/archives/the-process-myth/).

 # The Process

 ## Resolve Peacefully

 When an incident occurs, we ask that per the [Code of Conduct](/code-of-conduct) for those involved to resolve peacefully: